roman-milk/roman-milk.github.io/hipster-chicks-love-big-dicks.md

+===

- ****** Hipster Chicks Love Big Dicks ****** byTheTalkMan© He was pretty much making her cum with every stroke of his massive penis at this point.
+He was pretty much making her cum with every stroke of his massive penis at this point.
 As he fucked Steph roughly, the haughty young woman was now in a state of near constant orgasm.
 This might seem generous for a cold-hearted man like Bill, but Steph's pleasure was secondary to him.
 He just needed her nice and compliant for what was to come, and making her so drunk with pleasure that she couldn't think straight was one way to accomplish that.

  "Fuck!"
 Bill grunted roughly, slowing down.
 Steph's tight cunt nearly getting him off, testing his expert level of self control.
 He would never give her the credit, but Steph was very good at sex.
 Now that she had warmed up to him, now that she was giving it back to him a bit, she was quickly progressing from beginner to expert.
 In no time at all, Steph would be a fantastic whore for him.
 This was some of the best sex of his life, and for a man like Bill, that's saying something.
 And the fact they were doing this practically right in front of Steph's idiotic, dick-less husband made this extra sweet.